-The primary focus of this course is mastering the art of assembling precisely machined components into a complete, operating engine block.
-Upon completion, the student will run his engine project on a Superflow Dynamometer for evaluation.
-Changes and adjustments will be made to demonstrate their effects on power output.
+The primary focus of this course is mastering the art of assembling precisely machined components into a complete operating engine, not only basic rebuild practices but blue printing specifications for different horsepower levels.
+The student will learn cam degreeing with consideration of application and referencing piston to valve clearance.
 Outside-the-classroom work is required.
-This course includes an average of 26.25 hours of outside the classroom work.
+This course includes an average of 22.5 hours of outside the classroom work.